confluentinc/event-streaming-patterns/docs/event/command.md

 ## Solution
 ![Command Event](../img/command-event1.svg)

-Separate out the function call into a service that writes an event to an [Event Stream](../event-stream/event-stream.md), detailing the necessary action and its arguments.
-Then write a separate service that watches for that event before invoking the procedure.
+Separate out the function call into a service that writes a command to an [Event Stream](../event-stream/event-stream.md), detailing the necessary action and its arguments.
+Then write a separate service that watches for that command before invoking the procedure.

-In terms of application logic, a Command Event is typically dispatched in a fire-and-forget manner (events themselves are delivered and stored with strong guarantees, such as exactly-once semantics).
-The writer assumes that the event will be handled correctly, and the responsibility for monitoring and error-handling falls elsewhere in the system.
+In terms of application logic, a Command is typically dispatched in a fire-and-forget manner (commands themselves are delivered and stored with strong guarantees, such as exactly-once semantics).
+The writer assumes that the command will be handled correctly, and the responsibility for monitoring and error-handling falls elsewhere in the system.
 This is very similar to the Actor model: actors have an inbox, and we write messages to that inbox and trust that they will be handled in due course.

 If a return value is explicitly required, the downstream service can write a result event back to a second stream.
 Correlation of Command